duty-duck/duty-duck/README.md

     - a "phoneNumberOtp" mapper
         - token claim name: phoneNumberOtp
         - Claim JSON type: JSON
-- Make sure the "active_organization" and the "phone" client scopes are enabled for the "duty-duck-dashboard" client
+- Make sure the "active_organization" and the "phone" client scopes are enabled for the "dutyduck-dashboard" client
 - Check e-mail server configuration
 - Check the theme configuration for the realm.
 To see the organization swticher, the admin theme phasetwo.v2 must be enabled **on the master realm**
 - Make sure e-mail verification is enabled for the realm